NTIA/LFMF/CONTRIBUTING.md

 incrementally to your fork.
 See the sections below for details about unit tests, code style, and documentation.

-1. When you're done making changes, create a pull request, also known as a PR.
+1. When you're done making changes, create a pull request (PR).
 In your PR, please include a meaningful description of the changes you've made.
-If your PR solves an issue,
-[link to it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)!
+If your PR solves an issue, [link to it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)!

-Once you submit your PR, a maintainer will review your changes.
-We may ask questions or request additional changes which must be addressed before the PR can be merged.
+Once you submit your PR, a maintainer will review your changes to determine whether or not they should be merged.
+We may ask questions or request additional changes which must be addressed.
+For example, we may request changes so that the code meets structure, formatting, accuracy, or testing requirements.

-When your PR is approved and merged, your changes will be a part of the main branch of the repository.
-A new release may or may not be immediately created, depending on the changes made.
-If a new release is not immediately made, your changes will be packaged into the next release.
+If your PR is approved and merged, your changes will be a part of the `dev` branch of the repository, where they will stay until a new release is made.
+At that point, `dev` will merge into `main` and a new release will be created.
+The maintainers of a repository hold the authority on when a new release should be created.
+For example, important bug fixes may take higher priority, while small improvements may stay on `dev` for a while.
+Rest assured, even if a new release is not immediately made, your approved changes will be always packaged into the next release.

 ## Notes on Code Style